carbon-io/carbond/docs/guide/endpoints.rst

           get: function(req) {
             return {
               running: true,
-              msg: "Up and running on port: " + this.service.port
+              msg: "Up and running on port: " + this.getService().port
             }
           }
         })